rosen-bridge/utils/packages/boxes/collateral/README.md

 ## Introduction

 provides a structured and reusable way to work with collateral boxes.
-The first class is responsible for reading and exposing all collateral box properties in a clear and consistent manner.
-The second class is a builder that constructs the final collateral box based on those properties.
+The CollateralBox class is responsible for reading and exposing all collateral box properties in a clear and consistent manner.
+The CollateralBoxBuilder class is a builder that constructs the final collateral box based on those properties.

 ## Installation